softwaredoug/inspector-gadget/README.md

 #### What's popover-anchor?

-This is a css class that represents the div with hovered HTML -- the markup anchored to the screen.
-Style as needed!
+This corresponds to the content anchored to the page.
+What you hover over.
+Use it to style this entire div.

+If popovers are appearing at wierd places, remember its *this div* that matters.
+This div flows onto the page as a regular div, its up to you to size it correctly.

 A common thing you may wish to do is style this div to shrink to the content.
 IE

     .popover-content {
        display: inline-block
     }

-The placement of this div impacts the placement of the popover.

 ## Sponsors